 My (almost) public health degree wasn’t wasted!
 Especially the two units I studied microbiology and communicable diseases.
 I will always choose soap and water as a first preference because I hate overusing antibacterials, but there are situations in travel where sanitation isn’t readily on hand and you’ll be glad you carried a waterless handwash.
-A bottle of Purell Travel Size Hand Sanitizer or similar product will do the trick.
-Bottles with clips that attach to the outside of your bag make for better accessibility and keep hygiene top of mind.
+A bottle of travel size hand sanitizer with carabiner that attaches to the outside of your bag makes for better accessibility and keep hygiene top of mind.

 8. Eye mask and earplugs